rowhitswami/rowhitswami/README.md

 ### Hi there 👋🏻
-I am currently working as a Software Development Engineer at [**Ignite Solutions**](https://www.ignitesol.com/).
+I am currently working as a Software Engineer at [**Elucidata**](https://www.elucidata.io/).
 I come with an extensive experience of working with different technologies including Web Development, Data Science, Machine Learning and Deep Learning.

 In the past, I have worked with [**InterviewBit**](https://www.interviewbit.com/) and [**upGrad**](https://www.upgrad.com/) as a Data Science Intern.
 I have also worked as a Data Analyst Intern at [**MyGov India**](https://www.mygov.in/), which comes under the _**Ministry of Electronics & Information Technology, Government of India**_.